 Ashlee is highly active in promoting increased food and agricultural literacy among dietetics students and professionals, as well as in promoting diversity in the profession of dietetics.
 In addition to serving as the President for the Southern Arizona District of the Arizona Academy of Nutrition and Dietetics 2018-2019 membership year, Ashlee also serves as the Diversity Liaison to the Arizona Academy of Nutrition and Dietetics (AZAND) and the Academy’s Member Interest Group, Cultures of Gender and Age (COGA).

 Whitney Wischki is a Registered Dietitian Nutritionist and has served on the Southern District board for several years.
-Whitney currently works with members of U.S. Air Force at Davis Monthan Air Force Base in Tucson, AZ.
+Whitney currently works for Emblem Hospice, Encompass Health Rehab Institute of Tucson, and also works as an outpatient wound dietitian for Tucson Medical Center.
 In addition to serving as the SAZAND treasurer, Whitney is active in AZAND public policy initiatives and advocacy for the profession of dietetics.

-Eliza Short, RD, is currently a master’s student in the Nutritional Sciences Graduate Program at the University of Arizona.
+Eliza Short, RD, is currently a doctoral student in the Nutritional Sciences Graduate Program at the University of Arizona.
 She is originally from the Upper Peninsula of Michigan and received her BS in Community-Medical Nutrition and Dietetics from Viterbo University in 2016.
 She worked one year as a clinical dietitian in the acute care setting until continuing her education at the UA.
 In her free time, she loves to run, mountain bike, and cook.
-Eliza is looking forward to becoming more involved in the nutrition professional community in southern Arizona.
+Eliza is looking forward to another year as communications chair, continuing to engage with the nutrition professional community in southern Arizona.

 Caitlyn Schull, RDN, MEd, is a Tucson native and proud Wildcat.
 Her education includes a Nutritional Sciences degree as well as a Master’s in Education from the University of Arizona.
 Caitlyn completed the ISPP Dietetic Internship in 2014.
 She has had experience as a personal trainer, and as a dietitian in multiple hospital, rehab, fitness, and private settings.
 Caitlyn is enthusiastic about her opportunity to work for Sierra Tucson and continues to meet with patients in her out-patient practice at El Con Health and Wellness.
 She is excited to bring her extroverted personality to SAZAND to help recruit new members and leaders on the nominating committee!